SAVE-THE-DATE FOR OUR 2025 EVENT!

 Top of 3rd Band Set = Solo Finals

-Evening Social Dance Theme: Psychedelic 70s
+Evening Social Dance Theme: Cabaret

 Curtis Hotel